tlocke/pg8000/doc/types.rst

     is defined in the measure of months, days, and microseconds; as such, the pg8000 interval type represents the same information.

+    .. method:: __init__(self, microseconds, days, months)

+        Initializes an Interval instance with the given values for microseconds, days, and months.

     .. attribute:: microseconds

         Measure of microseconds in the interval.

+        The microseconds attribute should typically be less than the number of microseconds in a day, but there is no restriction ensuring this.
+        However, a value excessively large (greater than 2^64) may not be transmittable to the PostgreSQL server.

     .. attribute:: days

         Measure of days in the interval.

+        The days value is stored on the PostgreSQL server as a 4-byte integer, so setting the value to greater than 2^32 may not be transmittable to the server.

     .. attribute:: months

         Measure of months in the interval.

+        The months value is stored on the PostgreSQL server as a 4-byte integer, so setting the value to greater than 2^32 may not be transmittable to the server.